Berlin: The Downfall 1945: Controversy in Russia

 Beevor responded by stating that he used excerpts from the report of General Tsigankov, the chief of the political department of the 1st Ukrainian Front, as a source.
-He wrote: "the bulk of the evidence on the subject came from Soviet sources, especially the NKVD reports in GARF (State Archive of the Russian Federation), and a wide range of reliable personal accounts".
-Beevor also stated that he hopes Russian historians will "take a more objective approach to material in their own archives which are at odds to the heroic myth of the Red Army as 'liberators' in 1945".
+Beevor wrote that "the bulk of the evidence on the subject came from Soviet sources, especially the NKVD reports in GARF (State Archive of the Russian Federation), and a wide range of reliable personal accounts".
+Beevor also stated that he hoped Russian historians would "take a more objective approach to material in their own archives which are at odds to the heroic myth of the Red Army as 'liberators' in 1945".

+In August 2015 the Yekaterinburg region considered a ban on John Keegan and Beevor's books, accusing Beevor of Nazi sympathies and citing his lack of Russian sources when writing about Russia, and claiming he had promoted false stereotypes introduced by Nazi Germany during the war.
+Beevor responded by calling the banning "a government trying to impose its own version of history", comparing it to other "attempts to dictate a truth", such as denial of the Holocaust and the Armenian genocide.
+The Russian historian Aleksandr Dyukov was critical of the ban.
+Though he accused Beevor of being "anti-Soviet", he also said "there is no glorifying of Nazism in his books.
+I think banning history books is a bad idea."

-UK historian Richard Overy, from the University of Exeter, has criticized Russian reaction to the book and defended Beevor.
-Overy accused the Russians of refusing to acknowledge Soviet war crimes, "Partly this is because they felt that much of it was justified vengeance against an enemy who committed much worse, and partly it was because they were writing the victors' history".
+The British historian Richard Overy, from the University of Exeter, has criticised Russian reactions to the book and defended Beevor.
+Overy accused the Russians of refusing to acknowledge Soviet war crimes, and said this was "[partly] because they felt that much of it was justified vengeance against an enemy who committed much worse, and partly it was because they were writing the victors' history".